 The standard platen (drive roller) normally does not require cleaning.
 Paper and liner dust can accumulate without affecting print operations.
 Contaminates on the platen roller can damage the printhead or cause the media to slip or stick when printing.
-Adhesive, dirt, general dust, oils, and other contaminants should be cleaned immediately off the platen.
+Adhesive, dirt, general dust, oils and other contaminates should be cleaned immediately off the platen.